State Group Health Insurance

-Prescription drug coverage is automatically included in all health insurance plans, through Navitus Health Solutions, a nationwide pharmacy network.
-You do not need to enroll separately for this coverage.
+Prescription drug coverage is automatically included in all health insurance plans at no additional cost, through Navitus Health Solutions, a nationwide pharmacy network.

 You will be required to pay a co-payment when you buy prescription drugs.
 The amount you have to pay will be based on the co-payment level that applies to that prescription.
 Once you reach the applicable annual out-of-packet maximum, you will no longer have to pay the co-payment during that year.